The ugrep file pattern searcher

 %[t|...]G all t,... indexed by captures

-1. options -X and -W change the %o and %O fields to output hex and hex/text.
+1. options -X and -W change the %o and %O fields to output hex and hex/text, respectively.

 2. option -o changes the %O and %Q fields to output the match only